 About Our Family Business

 For 20 years, I was the CEO of my wife’s family business.
-The business started in 1999 with her sister importing around 1,000 cut flower orchids from Thailand every week.
-But, in less than 10 years, the business expanded greatly, and included as many as 100 employees, 5 different lines of business, 4 locations in Thailand, 3 locations in the US and regular sales of $100,000 per week.
+The business started in 1999 when her sister began importing less than 1,000 cut flower orchids from Thailand every week.
+In less than 10 years, the business expanded greatly, and included up to 100 employees, 5 different lines of business, 4 locations in Thailand, 3 locations in the US, and sales of $100,000 every week.

 The Orchid Business